andrese52/epp_workshop_web/content/morning/basic_unix.md

 ### Standard output

-The results or output of these commands are printed on the screen (stdout).
+The output of these commands is printed on the screen (stdout).

 The stdout on the screen means that:
 1. Output is not being stored anywhere in any form
 2. The command is not altering the original data

-{{% notice tip %}}
-Hit the `tab` for autocompletion of file names and paths.
-Bash keeps history of your commands.
-Hit the up-arrow key to scroll through.
-{{% /notice %}}

 ### Basic commands